7 Ways You Know Your Husband Absolutely Loves Your Daughter

 Daddy never judges

 This one I know from personal experience with my own Dad, and I expect it will be the same when she comes of age.
-When I was growing up, especially in my adolescent years, if I did something I knew had been explicitly forbidden but had went ahead and done it anyway, and then needed someone to get me out of my mess, I always knew I could turn to my Daddy without fear of judgment or criticisms.
+When I was growing up, especially in my adolescent years, if I did something I knew had been explicitly forbidden but had gone ahead and done it anyway, and then needed someone to get me out of my mess, I always knew I could turn to my Daddy without fear of judgment or criticisms.

 That is not to say he wouldn’t give me advice or issue strong warnings against a certain course of actions, but Daddies are just generally men of fewer words and tend to act constructively to clear up the mess more than Mums.